Black Diamond Creek 20 Review

 Comfort

-At first, our testers guessed that it would not climb that well, but most were pleasantly surprised with the comfort on steep terrain.
+At first, our testers guessed that the Creek would not climb that well, but most were pleasantly surprised with the comfort on steep terrain.
 The back panel is slightly tapered, contributing to its comfort level.
-Indeed, some of our more slender testers are pleased with how well the pack works with narrow shoulders.
+Indeed, some of our more slender testers were pleased with how well the pack works with narrow shoulders.
 When climbing, we think it's only slightly less comfortable than the competition.

 Value

 This is one of the more expensive packs in our test.
-However, for most climbers, this pack will last a long time - long enough that its amortized cost (pitches climbed per dollar) will be quite reasonable.
+However, for most climbers, it will last a long time — long enough that its amortized cost (pitches climbed per dollar) will be quite reasonable.

 Conclusion

 The Black Diamond Creek 20 is robust.
 The price climbers pay for this durability adds additional weight.
 It also lacks complete hydration system compatibility, which isn't a problem for climbers that use water bottles.
-It carries and climbs quite well.
-If you want to buy one pack for long rock climbs and not have to think about it again for 5 - 10 years, this could be the pack for you.
+All told, it carries and climbs quite well, and if you want to buy one pack for long rock climbs and not have to think about it again for 5 - 10 years, this could be the pack for you.

 Other Versions and Accessories

-The Creek series of packs from Black Diamond also includes 35L and 50L models with features tailored for cragging, as well as 22L and 32L models that are built more for around-town use.
+The Creek series of packs from Black Diamond also includes 35L and 50L models with features tailored for cragging and models built more for around-town use that run the gamut from 20L to 32L.